 25 June – 24 Sep 2023

-This exhibition, informed by Hybrid Futures’ specific thematic focus on climate crisis, will feature new work by Jessica El Mal and Parham Ghalamdar.
+This exhibition, informed by Hybrid Futures’ specific thematic focus on climate crisis, features new work by Jessica El Mal and Parham Ghalamdar.

 El Mal and Ghalamdar share experiences of droughts in Morocco and Iran respectively which contrast with the regular rainfall in Manchester that is often a source of common complaint.
 In their artistic practice, they regularly draw from research into science, philosophy and literature.
 The resulting work is often poetic, aiming for a more emotional and expansive experience of its subject matter.

 El Mal’s installation will include imagery derived from prints made by coating large sheets of paper with cyanotype solution and placing them in the stream of the Oud diyal Oukaiimeden, the river found at the highest point of the Oukaiimeden mountain range in Morocco.
 An accompanying sound piece will combine field and voice recordings including fragments of poetry and a local guide explaining the changes to the water supply, due to industrialisation, in Auberge Dar Sahara in Mhamid El Ghizlane one of the last Oases before the Sahara.
 El Mal is creating an environment for encounter and contemplation.
 She finds the western notion of water to be over simplified: reduced to a colourless transparent and tasteless substance, a chemical compound to be owned and sold, used and abused by the demands of colonialism and capitalism to the long-term detriment of the land.